By Britni Miltner, Navy Spouse

 Also, being a military spouse might help you score a work-from-home position.
 Some companies love the idea of hiring military spouses and understand that remote work is a great option to support military families.
-Use this information in your pitch to work remotely or turn your position into a remote one when it’s time to PCS.
-It also wouldn’t hurt to include numbers and research to back up your argument – like how working remotely can save the company money, and how you don’t need to utilize company health insurance.
+Use this information in your pitch to work remotely.
+You can also turn your position into a remote one when it’s time to PCS.
+It also wouldn’t hurt to include numbers and research to back up your argument.
+Point out how working remotely can save the company money, and how you don’t need to utilize company health insurance.

 I Speak from Personal Experience

-It worked for me in 2008.
+It worked for me in the past.
 I was initially employed in a corporate office.
 When I left due to relocation, I proposed the idea of working remotely.
 At the time the request wasn’t granted.
 But, about a year and a half later, I was called back!
-They knew that I would be a loyal employee, and because I knew the systems, there was no training needed like there would have been with a brand-new employee.
+They knew that I would be a loyal employee, and because I knew the systems, there was no training needed.
 Ten years later, I’m still working remotely for the same company!

 We Can Do It!

-Being a military spouse is tough, but we are resilient, flexible and very talented.
-Networking, utilizing available resources, volunteering, and a little bit of creativity, can help alleviate some of the difficulty that comes with job hunting, and turn your military spouse status into a positive!
+Being a military spouse is tough, but we are resilient, and flexible.
+Networking, utilizing available resources, volunteering, and creativity, can help alleviate some of the difficulty that comes with job hunting.
+Turn your military spouse status into a positive!

-So, setup that LinkedIn account, connect with fellow mil-spouses, list all of your work and volunteer experience, utilize resources and training available to military spouses and display “proud military spouse” on your profile!
+Setup that LinkedIn account, connect with fellow mil-spouses, list all of your work and volunteer experience, and display “proud military spouse” on your profile!
 Remember: We Can Do It!